chef-boneyard/chef-web-docs-2016/chef_master/source/openstack_cookbooks.rst

 .. include:: ../../includes_openstack/includes_openstack_cookbooks.rst

-The canonical upstream |chef| cookbooks and example repository are located in the `Stackforge Github organization <https://github.com/stackforge/>`_.
+The canonical upstream |chef| cookbooks and example repository are located in the `OpenStack Github organization <https://github.com/openstack/>`_.
 Each integrated OpenStack project has a separate cookbook and repository.

 |openstack| Cookbooks
 -----------------------------------------------------